rematch/rematch/docs/recipes/combineReducers.md

 This driven us into an edge case:
   - `byId` and `allIds` refers to the same entity, they definitely need to live into the same model
-  - `byId` and `allIds` are don't depend on each other, they definitely need to be handled separately
+  - `byId` and `allIds` don't depend on each other, they definitely need to be handled separately

-Let's try to see what we get if we use the same model:
+Let's try to see what we get without decoupling our reducers:

  ```javascript
 const todoList = {